Beth Norcross, Founder and Executive Director

 Forests Subcommittee.
 After leaving the Senate, Beth worked as Vice President of Conservation

 for American Rivers, then returned to school to study the interface between ecology and

 theology at Wesley Theological Seminary.
 There she completed Master of Theological Studies

 and Doctor of Ministry degrees, specializing in eco-spirituality.

 Beth is adjunct faculty at Wesley Theological Seminary in Washington, D.C., where she has

 developed and taught courses on eco-spirituality and eco-theology.
 Along with colleagues

 Laurel Kearns and David Rhoads, Beth co-founded the Green Seminary Initiative dedicated to

-Beth has written articles and developed educational materials on deepening spirituality through nature, most recently a video education series through Wesley Seminary – Nature, Our First Way of Knowing God, due to be released early 2021.
+Beth is the author of Inside Out: Practices for Going Deeper in Nature and Start SINGing: How To Form Your Own Spirituality in Nature Group.
+She has written articles and developed educational materials on deepening spirituality through nature, most recently a video education series through Wesley Seminary – Nature, Our First Way of Knowing God, released in 2021.
 She also wrote popular Christian and inter-spiritual study guides to Ken Burns’ film, “The National Parks: America’s Best Idea."